AxiaCoin/axia-network-v2-runner/README.md

 It assumes:

-1. You have the latest AvalancheGo binaries at `$GOPATH/src/github.com/axiacoin/axia-network-v2/build`.
-For instructions on setting up AvalancheGo, see [here.](https://github.com/axiacoin/axia-network-v2)
+1. You have the latest Axia binaries at `$GOPATH/src/github.com/axiacoin/axia-network-v2/build`.
+For instructions on setting up Axia, see [here.](https://github.com/axiacoin/axia-network-v2)
 2. The network runner direcory is at `$GOPATH/src/github.com/axiacoin/axia-network-v2-runner`.

 To run the demo: